 30.7 million forcibly displaced people due to climate emergency

 Climate emergencies cause three times more forced displacements than wars and conflicts.
-Natural disasters generated 30.7 million displacements in 149 countries and territories in 2020.
+Natural disasters generated 30.7 million displacements in more than 140 countries and territories in 2020.

 The humanitarian cost of the climate crisis is enormous: forced displacement, hunger, conflict, death and devastation.
 If we do nothing, by 2050, 200 million people could be in need of assistance every year as a result of the climate emergency.
 The poorest regions of the world are the hardest hit.

 UNHCR wants to collect half a million signatures to demand concrete measures to address the climate emergency and present them at the upcoming Climate Summit (COP 26) to be held on the 1st of November.

 From COMSA Corporación we join this initiative: we need you to make it happen.
 The climate emergency is global and requires an urgent response.
 Millions of people around the world are already suffering its effects, and many others could suffer them in the short and medium term.
 Sooner than we think, we could all be climate displaced.
 In the face of the climate crisis, inaction should not be an option.Sign up now to demand urgent actions on the climate crisis. (*)

 (*) Due to technical issues, the signing up module is in Spanish.
 We kindly ask you for introducing your name, surname, email and country.

 Bak, an 80-year-old South Sudanese refugee living 50 metres from the Blue Nile in Khartoum, does not remember seeing floods similar to those he saw in late 2020 in Sudan, which wreaked havoc across the country.
 "The water was coming into my house and I couldn't sleep.
 The water kept flowing for seven days until it went down," explains Bak.